swch/strivve-docs/src/pages/resources/messaging/index.md

 Endpoint: GET "/messages/place_card_on_single_site_jobs/:job_id/broadcasts/registrations"

 This endpoint returns an access key that needs to be included with status queries.
-You must include the cardsavr-messaging-access-key header as part of the request (also avaialble as a pararament in the [SDK](/api-sdk)).
+You must include the cardsavr-messaging-access-key header as part of the request (also avaialble as a parameter in the [SDK](/api-sdk)).

 The broadcast message format contains several fields.
 They may simply serve as a heartbeat to the client to ascertain that the job is still running, and also include a helpful “percent_complete”.
 When a job completes, the message will include a final_status which indicates how the job completed.